 Why Choose UH for Chiropractic Care?

-The chiropractors at UH Connor Integrative Health Network are part of a bigger team and are integrated into the University Hospitals clinical staff.
+The chiropractors at UH Connor Whole Health are part of a bigger team and are integrated into the University Hospitals clinical staff.
 Our chiropractors work closely with our clinical partners at UH, including UH Primary Care Institute, UH Spine Institute, UH Pain Management Institute, and the departments of physical medicine and rehabilitation, rheumatology, orthopedic services, and sports medicine.

 Our chiropractic physicians are focused on being your care partner and advocate, and can help coordinate care for patients with a full range of conditions, no matter how complex.
 You may want to see the chiropractor solely for a complaint like lower back pain or neck pain.
 He or she may also partner with other team members to treat these same complaints when they are secondary to other conditions like depression, chronic illness or post-surgical pain.